goodguyry/goodguyry.me/_posts/2015-05-11-jekyll-navigation.md

 Now that all the pieces are in place, add the loop to build the navigation list.

-Use a `for` loop to iterate over the items in `site.data.nav`, comparing each item to the current page's URL.
+Use a `for` loop to iterate over the items in `site.data.nav`, comparing each item to the current page&rsquo;s URL.
 If the item matches the page's URL, mark the navigation item as &ldquo;current&rdquo; for styling purposes.

 {% codeblock html caption="The loop" %}
 <nav role="navigation">